dartoos-dev/well_formed/README.md

 ### Numeric

 [Numeric](https://pub.dev/documentation/formdator/latest/numeric/numeric-library.html)
 form fields related to numbers or digits.
-Example of numeric inputs: a three-digit code; a six-digit password; a hexadecimal value; the Minimum Order Quantity of a product; and so on.
+A few examples of numeric entries are: a three-digit code; a six-digit password; a hexadecimal value; the Minimum Order Quantity of a product; and so on.

 #### DigitField

 [DigitField](https://pub.dev/documentation/well_formed/latest/numeric/DigitField-class.html)
 is a digit-only form field.
-It is ideal for verification code, PIN numbers, etc.
-Example of valid entries: _0123_, _1111_, _090909_.
+It is ideal for verification codes, PIN numbers, etc. Here are some examples of valid entries: _0123_, _1111_, _090909_.

 ```dart
 DigitField(